You Won’t Believe This Creole Gumbo Is Vegan

 Charity Morgan wants to circumvent the idea of a perfect vegan.
 She’s even coined a term for imperfect vegans—plegans—which she defines as plant-based eaters who are empowered by their lifestyle decisions and aren’t seeking judgment from those within the vegan community.
 The term started while she was helping her NFL-player clients adapt to their new plant-based diet.

-This is one of the guiding philosophies woven into her debut cookbook, Unbelievably Vegan, which is set to release in January 2022.
+This is one of the guiding philosophies woven into her debut cookbook, Unbelievably Vegan, which released in January 2022.
 Morgan has been vegan for five years now, after a host of digestive issues that she connected to animal products in her diet.
 For her, shifting to a plant-based diet was definitely met with some hesitancy and anxiety, especially because Morgan was classically trained in French cooking at Le Cordon Bleu College of Culinary Arts.

 But she stopped eating animal-based products cold turkey, tossing everything in her fridge five years ago and decided that culinary school was merely a stepping stone to her new style of cooking.
 “When I realized, you know Charity, screw all the rules in the kitchen—that’s when I became my most empowered,” she explains.
 “Some chefs can’t even make a dish without using some form of animal product and I’m doing it without them.”